Identity Management For Airports: A Comprehensive Guide

 Managing these credentials involves numerous workflows which, when processed manually, can be time-consuming and introduce an element of human error, particularly when copying data across multiple systems that aren’t synchronized.
 In addition to this, airports are facing increasing pressure to comply with regulatory standards, both internally and externally mandated, designed to increase security.
 These standards often require proof of compliance via arduous audits, and are prone to regular updates, making it difficult for airports to keep on top of changing requirements.

-Identity management solutions (IDMSs) enable airport security teams to more securely and efficiently manage the identity credentials of their workforce, including airport staff and the staff of airport customers, such as vendors, contractors and airlines.
+Workforce identity management solutions (IDMSs) enable airport security teams to more securely and efficiently manage the identity credentials of their workforce, including airport staff and the staff of airport customers, such as vendors, contractors, and airlines.

 There are five main challenges when it comes to identity management in airports: ensuring security, maintaining compliance, overcoming cumbersome operational workflows, gathering and processing data, and integrating physical infrastructures with digital technologies.

-Without this technology in place, airports must manage each process manually, opening up the possibility for human error, which can lead to critical mistakes.
+Without this technology in place, airports must manage each process manually, opening up the possibility of human error, which can lead to critical mistakes.

 In recent years, organizations across all sectors have faced increasing pressure to operate in line with compliance regulations designed to protect those organizations and their customers.
 And the aviation industry is no exception; the primary concern of airports is to comply with federal and airport-specific regulations to ensure the security of their staff and their passengers.

 Identity management is a huge factor when it comes to compliance with many of these regulatory bodies because it concerns sensitive personal data that could cause individuals harm if accessed by the wrong person.